pughlab/Labkey-API-Wrapper/README.md

 ***This package is a wrapper script which makes calls to Labkey's API.
 Labkey maintains their API.
 The offical Labkey API package can be accessed at https://github.com/LabKey/labkey-api-python***

+***PLEASE NOTE: This wrapper script only works for certain projects.
+We are currently working on making it support the [genie standard's paper](./genie/mmc2.pdf) and other formats.***

 Three simple steps to use Labkey’s API to get data from a Labkey project into a json file.
 1. Install labkey
 2. Run the setup_netrc_file.py script to create netrc file.